ethanwait25/startup/README.md

 * <b>WebSocket data displayed</b> - Once the data is sent back to the clients, the client uses it to render the opponent's name, image, and score.
 The same battle dialogue and score adjustment is used for both clients in the session.

 ## React Deliverable
 For this deliverable, I converted my WebApp over to use React.
 It was killer, man.
 Not my favorite part of this project, but it was good experience.
-I got most of my site ported over.
+I got the nearly all of my site ported over and working just as intended.

 * <b>Bundled using Vite</b> - Done!
 * <b>Multiple functional React components</b> - I do have the majority of my site working through React.
 Along with all my major pages, my account creation, login, playground, battle music controller, etc. functionality all work as intended.
 All that doesn't work is the battle animations with the displayed text - animations were a pain to figure out with React.